 As you can see from above, the list is almost endless and that’s not an exhaustive list.

 What about Courses with Practicals or Coursework?

 If you decide to study one of the A-Level courses that come with extra elements such as practicals or coursework, the process of studying the materials is a little different.
-Science courses come with practicals, these are a set of processes that you need to be able to carry out and complete in a laboratory.
-Obviously, you’re not going to have a lab at home, so you will need to attend somewhere to practice these and be assessed for them.
-As you study your course materials, you will touch on the theory of the practicals and what you need to do, but then attend your chosen examination centre to practice them and be assessed on them.
+Most science courses come with practicals.
+These are a set of processes that you need to be able to carry out and complete in a laboratory.
+Obviously, you’re not going to have a lab at home!
+So, you will need to attend somewhere to practice these and be assessed for them.
+As you study your course materials, you will touch on the theory of the practicals.
+Doing this will allow you to understand what you need to do.
+But to actually do them, you attend your chosen examination centre to be assessed on them.

-For A-Levels with coursework elements, as you work through your course materials, you will have a section that outlines what you need to produce for your coursework element.
+For A-Levels with coursework elements, such as English or History.
+As you work through your course, there will be an outline of what you need to produce for your coursework.
 From there, your tutor will guide you through constructing your coursework, you will need to have submitted and had marked previous work with your tutor to ensure they can comfortably authenticate your work and submission.
 Once your draft version is complete, this will be passed to your tutor to rough mark and then sent to your centre ready for submission after you sit your written exams.